enjoy-digital/litex/README.md

 ```
 [![](https://travis-ci.com/enjoy-digital/litex.svg?branch=master)](https://travis-ci.com/enjoy-digital/litex)
 ![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)

+> **Note:** In release 2020.04, LiteX switched to Python modules instead of Git submodules.
+Existing users will have to reinstall LiteX following the [installation guide](https://github.com/enjoy-digital/litex/wiki/Installation#litex-installation-guide).

 # Welcome to LiteX!

 LiteX is a Migen/MiSoC based Core/SoC builder that provides the infrastructure to easily create Cores/SoCs (with or without CPU).
-The common components of a SoC are provided directly: Buses and Streams (Wishbone, AXI, Avalon-ST), Interconnect, Common cores (RAM, ROM, Timer, UART, etc...), CPU wrappers/integration, etc... and SoC creation capabilities can be greatly extended with the ecosystem of LiteX cores (DRAM, PCIe, Ethernet, SATA, etc...) than can be integrated/simulated/build easily with LiteX.
+The common components of a SoC are provided directly: Buses and Streams (Wishbone, AXI, Avalon-ST), Interconnect, Common cores (RAM, ROM, Timer, UART, etc...), CPU wrappers/integration, etc... and SoC creation capabilities can be greatly extended with the ecosystem of LiteX cores (DRAM, PCIe, Ethernet, SATA, etc...) that can be integrated/simulated/build easily with LiteX.
 It also provides build backends for open-source and vendors toolchains.

 Think of Migen as a toolbox to create FPGA designs in Python and LiteX as a
 SoC builder to create/develop/debug FPGA SoCs in Python.